 with new ways to do things not seen before.
 I think I could make a

 great teacher, especially if unorthodox pedagogical methods are appreciated.
 After

 all, ideas trigger more ideas.

 I handle life's changes much better than most people.
-Such alterations get a rise out of this friendly cartoon scientist.
-I see connections between things and events which other persons may miss and/or consider me nuts for making the association, and evaluate the need for each existing procedure I sometimes must endure on a case-by-case basis.
+Surprises get a rise out of this friendly cartoon scientist.
+I see connections between things and events which other persons may miss or consider me nuts for making, and evaluate the need for the rules we observe on a case-by-case basis.
 This requires some optimism.
 And I have plenty.

 As the old Star Trek TV show says, I might boldly go where no man has gone before.